-Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined as: providing help and support to meet the needs of children as soon as problems emerge, protecting children from maltreatment whether that is within or outside the home, including online; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

-This policy is for all staff, parents, governors, volunteers, supply staff and contractors and the wider Federation community.
-It forms part of the child protection and safeguarding arrangements for our school and is one of a suite of policies and procedures which encompass the safeguarding responsibilities of our two schools.
-In particular, this policy should be read in conjunction with the Federation's Code of Conduct (including Acceptable Use of ICT and guidance on low level concerns), Safer Recruitment Policy, Online Safety Policy, Behaviour and Anti-Bullying Policy, Child-on-Child Abuse Policy and procedures, and Part Five of KCSiE, copies of which will be provided to all staff on induction.
+This policy is for all staff, parents, governors, volunteers, supply staff and contractors and the wider school community.
+It forms part of the child protection and safeguarding arrangements for our school and is one of a suite of policies and procedures which encompass the safeguarding responsibilities of the school (school to include appendix detailing school specific linked policies and procedures).
+In particular, this policy should be read in conjunction with the Federation's Code of Conduct/Staff Behaviour Policy (including Acceptable Use of ICT), Safer Recruitment Policy, Online Safety Policy, Behaviour and Anti-Bullying Policy, Federation's guidance on low-level concerns1, Child-on-Child Abuse Policy and procedures, and Part Five of KCSiE, copies of which will be provided to all staff on induction.